OpenBB-finance/OpenBB/website/content/sdk/reference/crypto/dd/active.md

 ---
 title: active
-description: Documentation for the activation and visualization of active addresses of a certain cryptocurrency symbol.
+description: "Documentation for the activation and visualization of active addresses" of a certain cryptocurrency symbol.
 Explains how to both retrieve and chart data concerning active addresses within specific time frames.
 keywords: